liberland/Constitution/Liberland-constitution.md

 * **§IV.17.** Any ordinary Bill or Financial Bill passed by the Assembly under this Constitution shall be subject to the general right of veto by the Citizens as expressed in the referendum.
   * **§IV.17(1)** Where the Financial Bill is vetoed, the provisions of the Annual Budget adopted the previous year shall apply.
 * **§IV.18.** The referendum provided for in §IV.17 shall be triggered by the request of no less than 3% of the overall number of Citizens, and shall be submitted within ninety days after the Bill was passed by the Assembly, and shall be deemed to veto the legislative proposal if the majority of the Citizens taking part in that referendum vote ‘No’.
-* **§IV.19.** Any Taxation Bill or Constitutional Bill shall be subject to the mandatory referendum to take place within ninety days after the Bill was passed by the Assembly, and shall be deemed to be vetoed if the majority of the Citizens taking part in that referendum vote ‘No’.
+* **§IV.19.** Any Taxation Bill or Constitutional Bill shall be subject to the mandatory referendum to take place within ninety days after the Bill was passed by the Assembly, and shall be deemed to be vetoed unless a majority of two-thirds of all those taking part in a referendum vote 'yes'.
+* the majority of the Citizens taking part in that referendum vote ‘No’.
 * **§IV.20** Any Bill vetoed by the Citizens in the referendum shall be considered void and shall not be revived for at least 3 years.
 * **§IV.21.** A Bill shall become ‘under consideration’ once it is passed by the Assembly in accordance with the provisions of this Article, and either 90 days have passed and no referendum was called in accordance with §IV.17, or on the day the Bill obtained the assent of the Citizens in referendum under §IV.18 or §IV.19.
 * **§IV.22.** A Bill shall become the law of the Free Republic of Liberland, and shall be known as “Act” once it became ‘under consideration’ in accordance with the procedure provided for in §IV.21, and was declared constitutional by the Supreme Court of the Free Republic of Liberland, hereinafter, "the Supreme Court".